milessabin/spray-json-shapeless/README.md

 ## Usage

-__C-c c__  - Force a recompile.
-Otherwise recompilation takes place whenever a file is saved.
+__C-c c__  - Force a type-check.
+Otherwise type-checking takes place whenever a file is saved.

 __C-c t__  - Inspect the type of the expression under the cursor.